mdombrov-33/loresmith/README.md

 - RESTful API with clear endpoints for each lore type and full lore bundles
 - Easily extendable architecture to add new lore categories or themes
 - Docker-ready for easy deployment and development with Redis integration
+- Production-ready Kubernetes deployment with auto-scaling and high availability

 ---